cloud-gov/cg-site/_docs/deployment/troubleshooting.md

 By default, applications must start within 60 seconds.
 This timeout can be extended to a maximum of 180 second via the `-t` command line switch or `timeout:` manifest key.

 Avoid placing long-running or multi-step tasks in the application start command.
 Consider using worker apps as part of a multi-application manifest instead.

+## Out of memory issues

+If you are getting errors like:

+- `organization's memory limit exceeded: staging requires 1024M memory`
+- `memory_in_mb exceeds organization memory quota`
+- `Error: organization's memory limit exceeded`
+- `ERR Failed to stage application: insufficient resources`

+Then you do not have enough memory left in your [organization's memory quota]({{ site.baseurl }}{% link _docs/orgs-spaces/limits.md %}#how-your-memory-quota-works) to run your tasks or applications.

+If you are experiencing these errors, then you can try:

+- Check the memory usage of your apps using `cf app <appname>` or using the [recommended plugins]({{ site.baseurl }}{% link _docs/orgs-spaces/limits.md %}#tracking-quota-usage) to see if you can reduce the memory allocation for any of your applications
+- Delete any unused or unnecessary applications
+- [Check to see if you have any running tasks](https://docs.cloudfoundry.org/devguide/using-tasks.html#list-tasks) using up memory that can be [canceled](https://docs.cloudfoundry.org/devguide/using-tasks.html#cancel-task)

+If none of those options free up enough memory to resolve the errors, then you can contact [inquiries@cloud.gov]({{ site.inquiries_email }}) to request an increase to your organization's memory quota.